adaga06/nano-DyMEAN/README.md

 ## Modifications
-Key modifications were made to several files to enhance the framework's compatibility with Nanobodies:
+Key modifications were made to several files to enhance the framework's compatibility with Nanobodies in training and testing.
+Altough for now, we have used their checkpoint to see the results, to see how much we loose in terms of performace if light chain is lost:
 - **Preprocessing & Dataloading**: `dataset.py`, `framework_templates.py`, `pdb_utils.py`
 - **CDR File Generation**: `generate.py`
 - **Metrics Calculation**: `calculate_metrics.py`